The Best Korean Beef Pot Roast For Cozy Winter Nights

 Equipment

-• 1 Dutch oven Or slow cooker / pressure cooker
+• 1 Dutch oven or slow cooker / pressure cooker For cooking beef

 • 1 Chef’s knife Sharp, for slicing meat & veg